LevyOwls/Login_example_cypress/README.md

 # Login_example_cypress
 ---
-set user & pass with your own credentials
+set user and password with your own credentials